iris-rod/iris-rod.github.io/index.md

 ## Currently working on

-Right now, I'm focusing on developing my C++ knowledge by going back to the basics of C++ programming since my foundations on this language must be strong enough to learn more and improve.
-I just finished a small project using only SDL libraries and the next challenge I'll take on will be on Unreal Engine.
-Stay tune for more updates!
+Right now, I'm focusing on my new job which involves new technologies and languages, so no new projects in sight for now, but stay tune for any updates!

 ## Puzzle tile game